jarekstrzele/obsidian_notes/_ WEB/N_O_D_E/Node JS 101 Crash/7 Project.md

 ### streams
 #node/stream
 - in Node ==all streams== are implemented using the event emitter
-- it is a very efficant way to process large data
+- it is a very efficient way to process large data

+#node/buffer
+*buffer* - it is an object that node uses to represent a collection of bytes